Joseph-Gill/tax-backend/Readme.md

 # Django Social Media Backend Template

+## Extending the template
-Please make sure you keep the code style consistent when working on this project.
+1. Please make sure you keep the code style consistent when working on this project.
 If you are using an Intellij editor you can use the upload the `Propulsion.codestyle.json` to `Editor > Code Style > Python`

+2. Please keep the components of the project independent.
+Use signals for inter app communication as much as possible.

 ## Usage
 1.Change HOSTNAME to your hostname in the nginx conf file for deployment.